faulknerpearce/blockchain/ecdsa/README.md

 - **NPM**: Node Package Manager comes with Node.js and is used for dependency management.

 ### Step-by-Step Guide
+-- Open two termimal shells, one in the clent folder and one in the server folder.

 ### Client
 The client folder contains a React app using Vite.
 To get started, follow these steps: